 Please see the downloadable documents on the right for livestock and crop data.

-For older data, please see the downloadable document on the right.
+For older data, please see the downloadable documents.
 The annual agricultural census ceased in 2011.
 2012-2014 livestock data was derived from the Bovine and Identification Traceability System (BITS) for cattle, the annual 'Waste Food' inspections for pigs and the Countryside Care Scheme application forms for sheep, land use and holding size.

 From 2015 onwards a basic livestock & crop return is gathered from all Agricultural Development Scheme claimants in June each year.